Good Documentation Practices SOP

 Do not reuse scrap paper or sheets for recording any data.

-This file note shall be enclosed with Master SOP and copy of file note shall be enclosed with recording format by user department.
+This file note shall be enclosed with Master SOP and a copy of the file note shall be enclosed in recording format by the user department.

-If any document/ page has to be change due to legibility, wrong entry purpose, it shall be reissued as “DUPLICATE” and the original page shall be retained along with it in the original document with the file note that this document has “duplicate page”.
+If any document/ page has to be changed due to legibility, or wrong entry purpose, it shall be reissued as “DUPLICATE” and the original page shall be retained along with it in the original document with the file note that this document has “duplicate page”.

 Forms and Records (Annexures):